Plutonium compounds

 The color shown by plutonium solutions depends on both the oxidation state and the nature of the acid anion.
 It is the acid anion that influences the degree of complexing—how atoms connect to a central atom—of the plutonium species.
 Additionally, the formal +2 oxidation state of plutonium is known in the complex [K(2.2.2-cryptand)] [Pu^{II}Cp″_{3}], Cp″ = C_{5}H_{3}(SiMe_{3})_{2}.

-A +8 oxidation state is possible as well in the volatile tetroxide PuO_{4}.
-Though it readily decomposes via a reduction mechanism similar to FeO_{4}, PuO_{4} can be stabilized in alkaline solutions and chloroform.
+A +8 oxidation state has been reported as well in the volatile tetroxide PuO_{4}.
+Though it readily decomposes via a reduction mechanism similar to FeO_{4}, it is stated that PuO_{4} can be stabilized in alkaline solutions, tetrachloromethane, and chloroform.
+However, a more recent study showed that Pu(VIII) does not form in aqueous alkaline solutions.

 Metallic plutonium is produced by reacting plutonium tetrafluoride with barium, calcium or lithium at 1200 °C. Metallic plutonium is attacked by acids, oxygen, and steam but not by alkalis and dissolves easily in concentrated hydrochloric, hydroiodic and perchloric acids.
 Molten metal must be kept in a vacuum or an inert atmosphere to avoid reaction with air.
 At 135 °C the metal will ignite in air and will explode if placed in carbon tetrachloride.

 Plutonium pyrophoricity can cause it to look like a glowing ember under certain conditions.